dotnet/interactive/docs/FAQ.md

 ### What is a magic command?

-A magic command is a special code command that can be run in a cell, typically using a different syntax than the primary language supported by the kernel.
+A magic command is a special code command that can be run in a notebook cell, typically using a different syntax than the primary language supported by the kernel.

 In IPython, magic commands are prefixed with `%`.
 Since this is not a valid operator in common Python, it allows IPython to easily identify magic commands.

 In .NET Interactive, magics are instead prefixed with `#!`, since the `#` character indicates a comment or preprocessor directive in all of the major .NET languages.
 Magics must come at the beginning of the line and, while multiple magics can be used in a single cell, a single magic cannot span more than one line.

-### What is the difference between Polyglot Notebooks and .NET Interactive?

-[Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) is an extension for Visual Studio Code that provides a frontend for the .NET Interactive kernel.

 ### What is a REPL?